 A real stunner this year has been Josephs Coat.
 A rose I’m attempting to tame up the old tank stand visible from the kitchen window.
-The colours are deep red, orange and yellow blooms tantalising in the Autumn light.
-If the frost will hold back for awhile there are many more large buds to open on this gorgeous climbing rose.
+The colours are deep red, orange, and yellow tantalising in the Autumn light.
+If the frost holds back for awhile, there are many more large buds to open on this gorgeous climbing rose.

 Gardeners enter the world of nature and the cycles and rhythms of the seasons.
-Winter gives us a chance to recover, to move things about that did not work or are in the way and to prepare for spring.
-Last year we had virtually no spring and we seemed to go straight into a hot dry summer.
-It was tough but as all gardeners are eternal optimists and are .sure to say “The garden will be better next year”.
+Winter gives us a chance to recover, move things about that did not work or are in the way, and prepare for spring.
+Last year we had virtually no spring, and we seemed to go straight into a hot, dry summer.
+It was tough, but as all gardeners are eternal optimists and are .sure to say, “The garden will be better next year.”
 Winter brings a different focus in the garden of rest and the promise of things to come.

 If the days are too cold or wet to garden all day, we can spend many happy hours inside in the warmth imagining the roses blooming, the seeds we will sow, and the trees we will plant.
 There are websites and catalogues to view and plans to design for next year’s garden.

 My success story, though, is the rose named after Diana Princess Of Wales.
 This rose was planted in the ground in a garden bed as a bare root rose last season, and for reasons unknown to me, it has never looked good and was not growing well.
 I feared it would eventually give up.
 So I dug the rose up and placed it in a pot in a protected spot where it would be watered along with other pots when I was absent.
 To my delight, on my return, it was flourishing with healthy glossy foliage and huge buds that have opened to massive gently coloured blooms.
 A reward for the effort put in when you see a turn around like this rose plant.